mpokrass/Personality-notes/psych-356.md

 - engage in compulsions (give some relief)
 - only short term, then back to the obsession again

-Compulsions activate the approach system, temporarily downregulate the anxious system, but only temporary because not fulfilling goals.
+Compulsions activate the approach system, temporarily down regulate the anxious system, but only temporary because not fulfilling goals.

 ### Oxytocin - trust hormone

 Another area of research where the confidence rating is low.
 Occasional failures to replicate.

 This the feeling after sex is an oxytocin experience.
-Human touch releases ocytocin, breastfeeding, sex.
+Human touch releases oxytocin, breastfeeding, sex.
 Bonding hormone makes people trust/like others, facilitates social interactions.

-In the animal kingdom, humans and praire voles have lots of oxytocin.
+In the animal kingdom, humans and prairie voles have lots of oxytocin.
 Prairie voles pair up, males stay together to raise their pups.

 Bonobos have high oxytocin levels.
 Constant orgy.
-Very low anxiety/aggresion.
+Very low anxiety/aggression.
 Bonobos are our closest genetic relatives.

 ### Agreeableness and the brain